nfreq/whoopnet/README.md

 # Whoopnet

-Whoopnet transforms FPV drones into autonomous systems by harnessing offboard neural networks that process raw visual and inertial data directly into flight commands.
+Whoopnet transforms FPV drones into autonomous systems by harnessing off-board neural networks that process raw visual and inertial data and output RC flight commands.

 While compatible with any unmodified FPV multirotor that supports ELRS and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing offboard compute capabilities to enable AI-driven models and autonomous software.